Skip to main content

 Agent Briefing Prompts

-Keep it concise: Agents are busy - get to the point quickly with the most important information first.
-Use variables effectively: Include context like {{customer_name}} and {{issue_description}} from extracted conversation data to help agents prepare.
-Set expectations: Let agents know what the customer is expecting and what outcome they’re hoping for.
+Use variables effectively: Include context like {{customer_name}} and {{issue_description}} from extracted conversation data to help the agent prepare.
+Set expectations: Let the agent know what the customer is expecting and what outcome they’re hoping for.

 Timeout Configuration